Operational Research and Decision Support for Infectious Diseases (ODeSI)

 The ODeSI research team bridges the gap between research and real-world decision-making and policy.

-We collaborate with clinicians and public health experts to:
+We collaborate with clinicians and global public health experts to:

-- Explore cutting-edge methods to improve disease prevention and control.
+• Explore cutting-edge methods to improve disease prevention, control and elimination.

 ODeSI hubs

-The ODeSI Hubs provide forums for our collaborators to engage, and platforms to translate complex research into actionable intelligence, bridging the gap between evidence generation and routine policy and operational use.
+The ODeSI Hubs provide forums for our collaborators and partners to engage, and platforms to translate complex research into actionable intelligence, bridging the gap between evidence generation and routine policy and operational use.

-The Global Health Hub is ODeSI’s convening platform that enables partners to work together to respond to infectious disease challenges.
+The Global Health Hub enables partners to work together to respond to infectious disease challenges.
 It supports collective, evidence-informed action across surveillance and health system decision-making.

 The Clinician-Epidemiologist Hub is ODeSI’s translational platform, bringing clinicians and epidemiologists together to generate practice-relevant evidence and inform real-world decision-making.
 It integrates clinical insight with analytical expertise to enhance infectious disease prevention, surveillance, and vaccine policy.